 Every request and response is a new interaction, and each request includes everything the server needs to give a successful response.

 Answer: Caching is the method of temporarily storing a copy of a server response in a location (like computer memory) in order to retrieve it more quickly in the future.

 When working with REST APIs, Caching improves server performance by reducing the work the server has to do to fulfill the request.
 Caching also makes applications that use the API run faster since they don’t need to send a new request every time they need a resource.

-Answer: In REST, “payload” refers to the data in the body of the HTTP response.
-It’s the data that was requested by the client using the GET method.
-For example, if you request a specific tweet from the Twitter API, the payload will comprise the document containing the tweet text and any associated files for rendering the tweet on a page.
+For example, if you request a specific tweet from the X API, the payload comprises the document containing the tweet text and any associated files for rendering the tweet on a page.

 Answer: REST is by far the most common method for building web APIs.
 Here are some reasons why:

 - REST is based around HTTP and fits within the existing infrastructure of the web, making it easy to implement by web applications.

 - REST uses simple web technologies like XML and JSON, making it easy to learn.